Mixed nuts: Composition

 Peanuts are typically a major ingredient in mixed nuts, because they are relatively inexpensive; mixes which contain no peanuts are often sold as a "deluxe" option.
-Alrifai, a brand in the Middle East, identifies the expensive nuts as kernels.
-In 2006, a batch of "deluxe" mixed nuts was recalled after it was found that peanuts had been added to the mix.
-The move was not to save face: peanuts are the ingredient of mixed nuts most commonly associated with life-threatening food allergies.
+In 2006, a batch of Alrifai brand "deluxe" mixed nuts was recalled after it was found that peanuts had been added to the mix.

 Some brands of mixed nuts advertise themselves to contain "less than 50% peanuts".
 For a 60 Minutes segment that originally aired in 1997, Andy Rooney tested such a 12 oz can of Planters brand nuts, and determined that "there was a tiny fraction less than six ounces of peanuts ... amazing precision for a nut factory."
 Later, in 2004, a cockeyed.com How much is inside? episode estimated that the peanut weight percentage in two such 11.5 oz cans was, in fact, a little over 50%.

 Besides peanuts, cashews are usually the next least expensive nut, and in deluxe mixes they tend to be the most common ingredient.
 Hazelnuts and Brazil nuts are also relatively cheap, while pecans are the most expensive ingredient.